RobotBramhana/arduino_music/README.md

 * Upload/flash the program on the microcontroller.
 * To generate documentation, issue the command ```doxygen Doxyfile```.
 The documentation will be generated in the ```docs``` folder.

+Visit [this](https://github.com/RobotBramhana/arduino_music/wiki/Quick-compose-guide) wiki page for composing a new tune.

 ---

 ## Author